warang580/errdata-heaven/README.md

 <method>(fn, ..., ^errdata)
 ("^" means in a promise)

-data is always last, so it can be "late-bound"
+data is always last, so it can be "late-bound" with "pipes"

-## Constructors (methods that returns ^errdata, can be used as 2nd argument of methods)
+## Constructors (methods that returns ^errdata, can be used as last argument of other methods

 - `wrap(value)` : Wraps a simple value into a Promise(Errdata)
 - `promise(syncFnReturningPromise, ^errdata)`  : Transform Promise(value) to Promise(Errdata)